ANALYTICS SOLUTIONS2025-12-31

 How to Improve Customer Lifetime Value (CLV)?

 You might say that the best way to increase CLV is to decrease the cost of acquiring a new customer.
-But that’s not really true.
+But that's really true.

 The other way to increase CLV is to continue to retain customers and give them more value.
 The best way to do that is to create innovation.